Making Arrangements for a Funeral, Commonly known as The Burial of The Dead

 Planning Ahead

 Most people do not want to think about their own death, but as Christians, we are admonished to do just that.
-We are to be in a state of grace at all times for death, which comes like a thief in the night – no one knows the day or hour.
+We are to be in a state of grace at all times, for death comes like a thief in the night—no one knows the day or the hour.

-Additionally, the prayer book states “The minister is ordered, from time to time, to advise the People, whilst they are in health, to make Wills arranging for the disposal of their temporal goods, and when of ability, to leave Bequests for religious and charitable uses.” (p.
-320) Although not affecting our salvation, this is a Christian Responsibility, so that at our death our temporal affairs are not mired in probate, and our grieving relatives made anxious about discerning our intention concerning our earthly estate.
+Although not affecting our salvation, this is a Christian responsibility, so that at our death our temporal affairs are not mired in probate, and our grieving relatives are not left anxious about discerning our intentions.
 It is an act of love and charity to make these arrangements before we die.

 The Rites of the Church

-Just as the Church, as the Body of Christ, is intimately tied to our sanctification through the Sacraments of Baptism, Communion, Confirmation, marriage and/or Ordination, and Reconciliation (forgiveness of sins), so too the Church is involved at the time of our Death, administering the Sacrament of Unction.
-It is a great comfort near the time of death to receive anointing, the opportunity to receive the sacrament of reconciliation, and the Holy Communion.
-Please be sure to call the Priest if you or a loved one is in imminent danger of death.
+It is a great comfort near the time of death to receive anointing, the opportunity for the Sacrament of Reconciliation (Confession), and Holy Communion.
+Please be sure to call the priest if you or a loved one is in imminent danger of death.

-After death, you are entitled to the Rites of the Church for your burial.
-These have evolved and changed over the years.
-IT IS PREFERABLE THAT YOU BE BURIED BY THE CHURCH, since it is the place where you began your Christian journey at the Baptismal Font, and where the sacramental milestones of your life have been administered.
+After death, you are entitled to the rites of the Church for your burial.
+These have evolved over time.
+It is preferable that you be buried by the Church, since it is the place where you began your Christian journey at the baptismal font and where the sacramental milestones of your life have been celebrated.

 Requiem Communion Service

-From the earliest days of the Church, it was the tradition to have the burial service in the context of Holy Communion, since it is the tangible way in which we are connected to our Lord and Saviour Jesus Christ both on earth and in the afterlife.
-Additionally, the reception of the Sacrament of our Lord’s Body and Blood is an assurance of Grace and is of great comfort for those who mourn.
-This is the recommended service.
+From the earliest days of the Church, it has been the tradition to have the burial service within the context of Holy Communion, as it is the tangible means by which we are united with our Lord and Savior Jesus Christ—both in this life and in the life to come.
+The reception of the Sacrament of our Lord’s Body and Blood is an assurance of grace and a great comfort to those who mourn.
+This is the recommended form of service.

 The Burial Office

-Beginning on page 324 in The Book of Common Prayer, this simple service can be done at the Funeral Home or at the Church.
-It is a relatively short service and can be done with or without music.
+Beginning on page 324 in the Book of Common Prayer, this simple service may be held at the funeral home or in the church.
+It is a relatively short liturgy and can be conducted with or without music.

-MUSIC – will you or your family want to hire the services of our organist, or even have a quartet from our choir to lead worship?
-This is an expense that must be paid for by the family.
-If the answer to one or both is yes, then you will perhaps pick out hymns that you would like sung – perhaps a favorite of yours or your family.
+Will you or your family wish to hire our organist, or perhaps a quartet from our choir to lead the music?
+This is an expense that must be covered by the family.
+If so, you may also choose specific hymns—perhaps a favorite of yours or your family’s.

-BURIAL or CREMATION – The church recognizes both of these as viable options, in addition to the donation of organs/body for medical use and research.
+The Church recognizes both burial and cremation as faithful Christian options, along with the donation of organs or the body for medical use and research.

-INTERNMENT – Where would you like your remains to be buried?
-Burial or Internments plots can be purchased ahead of time, including Columbarium niches for ashes at St. John’s.
+Where would you like your remains to be placed?
+Burial or interment plots can be arranged in advance, including columbarium niches for ashes at St. John’s.

 Expenses

-We often hear horror stories about funeral expenses.
-Making pre-arrangements with a funeral home for your burial will help to prevent impulsive grief or guilt laden over-spending by your family.
-Remember the most expensive and least expensive caskets and vaults will end up on the same place – unseen in the ground.
+We often hear distressing stories about funeral expenses.
+Making arrangements ahead of time with a funeral home can help prevent impulsive or guilt-driven overspending by loved ones.
+Remember: the most and least expensive caskets and vaults end up in the same place—unseen in the ground.

-There is never a charge for the Rites of the Church, but some people do like to make an offering.
+There is never a charge for the rites of the Church, though some people choose to make an offering.

-There are some Church expenses incurred for a funeral.
-The suggested donation for the Church is $100.
-An honorarium is suggested for the priest as well.
+Some church-related expenses do apply for a funeral.
+The suggested donation for use of the church is $100.
+An honorarium is also customary for the priest.

-If you are having music, expect a fee for the organist.
-If you would like a quartet from our professional choir, expect a fee for the members of the quartet (subject to the availability of the singers).
-The prices are subject to change.
-Contact the Church Office for the amount of the fees.
+If music is included, expect a fee for the organist.
+If you desire a quartet from our professional choir, there will be a fee for the singers (subject to availability).
+Please contact the Church Office for current pricing.

 Making This Known

-All of these arrangements are of no use unless you let your family know what your wishes are, and what arrangements have been made.
-The church is willing to keep this list of your wishes in our files for future reference, which would be superseded by any other instructions you might give to your family afterwards.
-Below is a link for form you may complete and keep with your records, and/or complete and bring to the church.
+All of these arrangements are of little use unless your family knows your wishes.
+The church is happy to keep a record of your preferences in our files for future reference.
+These may be superseded by instructions you later give to your family.